klange/toaruos/README.md

 *This section is being updated to reflect changes in ToaruOS 2.0 and may be outdated or incorrect.*

 To build ToaruOS from source, it is currently recommended you use a recent Debian- or Ubuntu-derived Linux host environment.
+Our build machines generally run Ubuntu 20.04 (the current LTS as of writing).

 Several packages are necessary for the build system: `build-essential` (to build the cross-compiler), `xorriso` (to create CD images), `python3` (various build scripts), `mtools` (for building FAT EFI system partitions), `gnu-efi` (for building the EFI loaders).